 matriculate to a two- or four-year college

 Scholar Spotlight: Karsten, Oakland Technical High School

 The beginning of high school was difficult for me.
 I actually had a teacher who didn’t seem to care much about me or my classmates.
 She had an unpleasant attitude and would sometimes lose our homework!
 Feeling so overlooked really harmed my grades.
-One day, my African American Male Achievement (AMA) teacher came to me and said “hey I know you really wanna go to college and I know you can.”
+One day, my African American Male Achievement (AMA) teacher came to me and said, “Hey, I know you really want to go to college, and I know you can.”
 He told me about College Track and even wrote me a recommendation letter.

 College Track was so different than what I had imagined.
 I was picturing something super strict and formal, but I was immediately comfortable there.
 I was finally given the attention and confidence to do really great work.
-The staff is just so amazing, I call them “The A Team.”
-I connect with them as people on such a deep level, and I always know that if I come to them with a problem that I’ll get thoughtful and mature advice.
+The staff is just so amazing, and I call them “The A-Team.”
+I connect with them as people on such a deep level, and I always know that I’ll get thoughtful and mature advice if I come to them with a problem.
 I’ve never really had that before.

-Right now I’m thinking I’ll go to college in the South or on the East Coast.
+Right now, I think I’ll go to college in the South or on the East Coast.
 I’m considering majoring in either contract law or political science, not sure which yet.
 My family just wants me to follow my dreams.
 So do I.